-A. The board will award a regular high school diploma to every student enrolled in the district who meets the requirements of graduation established by the district.
-Only one diploma will be awarded with no distinctions being made between the various programs of instruction which may have been pursued.
+A. The board will establish graduation requirements, which at a minimum satisfy those established by the State Board of Education.
+The board will approve additional graduation requirements as recommended by the superintendent or designee.
+Graduation requirements in effect when a student first enrolls in high school will remain in effect until that student graduates.
+The board will award a regular high school diploma to every student enrolled in the district who meets the requirements of graduation established by the district. †-\Only one diploma will be awarded with no distinctions being made between the various programs of instruction which that may have been be pursued.